fanyingfx/fanyingfx.github.io/_notes/Public/Using Mecab with Unidic.md

 ---
 title: Using Mecab with Unidic
 feed: show
-date: 31-12-2023
+date: 17-01-2024
 ---
-According [https://www.dampfkraft.com/nlp/japanese-tokenizer-dictionaries.htmlUniDic](https://www.dampfkraft.com/nlp/japanese-tokenizer-dictionaries.htmlUniDic) , using Uidic may have a good parsed result than the dictionary which the MeCab default dictionary IPADic.
+According [An Overview of Japanese Tokenizer Dictionaries](https://www.dampfkraft.com/nlp/japanese-tokenizer-dictionaries.html) , using Uidic may have a good parsed result than the dictionary which the MeCab default dictionary IPADic.

 The Uindic dictionary can download from [https://clrd.ninjal.ac.jp/unidic/](https://clrd.ninjal.ac.jp/unidic/)